nickmvincent/reddit_wallstreetbets_activity_estimation/README.md

 1) divide January 2021 into one minute windows, starting at 00:00 UTC on Jan 1.

-2) randomly select x% of these windows (we use 1% for our initial analyses)
+2) randomly select x% of these windows.

 3) collect *all* reddit posts within each selected window using the pushshift API.
 We then get each post's updated "score" (upvotes minus downvotes) and number of comments